 - 30% - you've nailed it

 Referral programs average ‘single digit CPAs.’
-That is to say, you should see your cost per acquisition no more than $10 per new customer.
+That is to say, your cost per acquisition should never be more than $10 per new customer.

 - $10 CPA - meh